DaniRuizPerez/CalendarWeb-Desktop-Mobile/HTML5/README.md

 - View a calendar with different events stored in each day
 - View details of each event
 - I18N
-- View only events of the courses I'm enrolled into
+- View only events of the courses I'm enrolled in
 - View as student
 - Manage events of courses
 - Desktop notifications